24 cm schwerer LadungsWerfer Ehrhardt: History

 Although the majority of combatants had heavy field artillery before the outbreak of the First World War, none had adequate numbers in service, nor had they foreseen the growing importance of heavy artillery once the Western Front stagnated and trench warfare set in.

 Besides land mines, machine guns, and trenches, barbed wire was a persistent threat to attacking infantry.
-Often barbed wire was used to channel attackers away from vulnerable areas of defenders trenches and funnel attackers into predefined kill zones where overlapping fields of machine-gun fire could be brought to bear.
-Rows of barbed wire could also be used to delay attackers allowing defenders time to man their trenches and to hold attackers at a safe distance to allow defenders to call in defensive artillery fire.
+Often barbed wire was used to channel attackers away from vulnerable areas of the defenders' trenches, and funnel attackers into predefined kill zones where overlapping fields of machine-gun fire could be brought to bear.
+Rows of barbed wire could also be used to delay attackers allowing defenders time to man their trenches, and to hold attackers at a safe distance to allow defenders to call in defensive artillery fire.

 What was needed to overcome the deadlock and give attackers an advantage was light, portable, simple, and inexpensive heavy firepower.
 A way to provide this was by designing a series of heavy trench mortars which could be brought to assault trenches to launch heavy, short-ranged preparatory bombardments to clear obstacles and neutralize enemy defenses.